megharris/cyberockit/Code_Analysis_for_SSE.md

 ### I could include this in here, I found it when looking at the auto code review issue, it was referenced
 #### CWE 297
 This CWE covers improper validation of certificate with host mismatch and can be found [here](https://cwe.mitre.org/data/definitions/297.html).
+Home Assistant must communicate with a host but if its name mismatches with the certificate it provides that becomes an issue.
+Here an issue was found in the context of the auto review and included in this section about CWEs.

 ![image](https://user-images.githubusercontent.com/63809979/144775047-92de9c37-9d8f-46fc-b101-00a90d74f41c.png)